masganem/masganem/README.md

 # Hey there!
 I'm Marcelo 👨‍💻
-Python Researcher by day, JavaScript developer by night.
+Python researcher by day, JavaScript developer by night.
 Or the other way around.
 Currently ¼ through my IS bachelor's degree.

 ## Tech Stack 📚
  - Python